 Whites

-Loire Valley white wines are perfect spring and summer wines, as their fruity aromas and acidity make they light than heavily oaked wines and are perfect for summer weather.
+Loire Valley white wines are perfect for spring and summer, as their fruity aromas and acidity make them lighter.

 Rosés

-The slightly sweet, pink hued Roses that come from the Loire are also known as a perfect summer wine and have a refreshing flavor.
-Rosés pair especially well with Asian cuisine and can be the perfect pre-dinner aperitif.
+The slightly sweet, pink hued rosés that come from the Loire are also known as a perfect summer wine and have a refreshing flavor.
+Rosés can be the perfect pre-dinner apéritif.

 Reds